DataSystemsLab/hippo-postgresql/README.md

 [![Build Status](https://travis-ci.org/jiayuasu/hippo-postgresql.svg?branch=master)](https://travis-ci.org/jiayuasu/hippo-postgresql)

 Hippo is a fast, yet scalable, sparse database indexing approach.
 In contrast to existing tree index structures, Hippo avoids storing a pointer to each tuple in the indexed table to reduce the storage space occupied by the index.
-Hippo only stores pointers to disk pages that represent the indexed database table and maintains summaries for the pointed pages.
+Hippo only stores disk page ranges that represent the indexed database table and maintains histogram-based summaries for the page ranges.
 The summaries are brief histograms which represent the data distribution of one or more pages.
 The main contributions of Hippo are as follows:

 <img src="http://faculty.engineering.asu.edu/sarwat/wp-content/uploads/2016/04/hippo-logo-2.png" width="250" align="right" >